-Prerequisite: Three years of high school French "C" or better or three semesters of college French "C" or better.
-Second course of a two semester sequence in Intermediate French with emphasis on oral proficiency, grammar review, compositions, literary readings, and study of the Francophone culture and civilization.
-IAI: H1 900
+Prerequisite: Three years of high school French "C" or better; or three semesters of college French "C" or better; or instructor consent.

+FREN 202 is the second course of a two-semester sequence in Intermediate French with emphasis on oral proficiency, grammar review, compositions, literary readings, and study of the Francophone culture and civilization.
+IAI: H1 900 (1.1)